Family and Friends FAQs

 A: ISEP guidelines for student health and safety are based on the principles of trust and responsibility.
-Established since 1979, ISEP has built a network of member institutions in 42 countries, including the United States, which agree to the same Terms of Participation relating to student exchanges.
+Established since 1979, ISEP has built a network of member institutions in over 50 countries, including the United States, which agree to the same Terms of Participation relating to student exchanges.
 These institutions and the ISEP central office share responsibility for monitoring local and national conditions affecting student safety and providing relevant information to ISEP participants.
 Participants themselves are responsible for becoming familiar with all materials provided and for following safety guidelines given by ISEP and by host institutions.

 ISEP cannot guarantee student safety or eliminate all risks associated with a stay abroad.
 However, ISEP will not send students to countries where, based on information available to ISEP, conditions pose a risk that ISEP deems unreasonable.
 ISEP makes every effort to provide students the information that they need to make responsible decisions about their participation in and conduct during an exchange.

 For individual country information, visit www.travel.state.gov.